shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-mint-nft.md

-# How to create an NFT Marketplace and NFT on Solana

-## Minting a non-fungible token on our own marketplace
+# Minting a non-fungible token on our own marketplace

-## Introduction
+# Introduction

 In this tutorial we will be creating a [non-fungible token](https://www.blockchain-council.org/blockchain/a-quick-guide-to-fungible-vs-non-fungible-tokens/#:~:text=Non%2DFungible%20are%20Non%2DInterchangeable,token%20of%20the%20same%20type.) marketplace and a non-fungible token, otherwise known as an NFT, using the **Solana** blockchain.
 Since NFT's are 1 of 1, they can represent real-world objects like music, art, in-game items and videos.